-Northern lights, majestic waterfalls… Welcome to Iceland, one of the most popular tourist destinations!
+Northern lights, majestic waterfalls … Welcome to Iceland, one of the tourist destinations most current trends!

 1. Go to the hot springs of Myvatn